Guided Meditation to Help You Relieve Depression

 Belleruth’s guided imagery for depression, heartbreak, anger, grief and posttraumatic stress gets high marks for alleviating depressive symptoms, as does Traci Stein’s superb self-hypnosis for healthy self-esteem and procrastination.

-The brilliant Amy Weintraub guides listeners in how to use breathwork to dissipate the heavy hold of depression, as does the surefooted, eminently trustworthy guidance of the incomparable Andy Weil.
-Jon Kabat-Zinn and Bodhipaksa demonstrate the healing power of mindfulness meditation to shift us away from debilitating mood states; and Emmett Miller guides listeners to accept change and move on.
+The brilliant Amy Weintraub guides listeners in how to use breathwork to dissipate the heavy hold of depression.
+Bodhipaksa demonstrates the healing power of mindfulness meditation to shift us away from debilitating mood states; and Emmett Miller guides listeners to accept change and move on.